pooltogether/v3-ui/README.md

-# PoolTogether Private App - v3- test
+# PoolTogether Private App - v3

 This is the private PoolTogether Inc. app for v3.